 Imagine you are part of a live broadcast where interactivity needs to be intense.
 A question is asked, but the question takes time to reach you.
 There are gaps between questions and answers.
 What would your audience think of this situation?
 They probably leave the broadcast.
 As we said before, latency in live streaming is one of the key points for success.
-If we come to the question of what is low latency, Low latency is described delay of five seconds or less.
+If we come to the question of what is low latency, low latency is described delay of five seconds or less.

-What is Ultra Low Latency?
+What is Ultra-Low Latency?

 Video Streaming Latency

-In such cases, ultra low latency streaming solutions help us.
+In such cases, ultra-low latency streaming solutions help us.

-Ultra low latency video streaming, also known as real time video streaming is great for highly interactive live streams with real-time engagement.
+Ultra-low latency video streaming, also known as real-time video streaming is great for highly interactive live streams with real-time engagement.

-Here are some use cases:
+Here are some real-time latency use cases:

 Education has become a very important topic with Covid-19.
 Because, educational activities in many countries stopped, hundreds or even thousands of companies started working remotely.
 This situation made education impossible with classical methods.
-Covid-19 pandemic has shown us the inadequate use of technology in every field of education.
+The covid-19 pandemic has shown us the inadequate use of technology in every field of education.

-Streaming technologies allowing a wider audience to observe and even participate in the lessons.
-Streaming technology also enables educators to bring subjects and events from around the world, like an animal sanctuary or zoo for instance, into their classrooms, which can create engaging, in-the-moment learning experiences.
+Streaming technologies allow a wider audience to observe and even participate in the lessons.
+Streaming technology also enables educators to bring subjects and events from around the world, like an animal sanctuary or zoo instance, into their classrooms, which can create engaging, in-the-moment learning experiences.

-Ultra low latency is crucial for interactive streaming applications.
+Ultra-low latency is crucial for interactive streaming applications.
 Depending on your use case, a few seconds of latency might be fine, or you might need to try to hit that sub-second target.
 Webinars are a great way to learn new things or engage people.
 The webinar has become very popular lately.

 But you cannot engage people with high latency.
 Think about the delayed speeches, starting to speak at the same time, then long silences … These situations make it impossible for the viewers to watch an enjoyable and useful broadcast and cause them to leave the webinar.
-At this point, ultra low latency video streaming technologies come to rescue our webinars.
+At this point, ultra-low latency video streaming technologies come to rescue our webinars.

-Ultra low latency video streaming technologies increases:
+Ultra-low latency video streaming technology increases:

-1. Success of webinar
+1. Success of the webinar